ussserrr/stm32pio/README.md

 ```
 to see help on available commands.

 You can also use stm32pio as a package and embed it in your own application.
 See [`app.py`](/stm32pio/app.py) to see how to implement this.
 Basically you need to import `stm32pio.lib` module (where the main `Stm32pio` class resides), set up a logger and you are good to go.
-If you need higher-level API similar to the CLI version use `main()` function in `app.py` passing the same CLI arguments to it.
+If you need higher-level API similar to the CLI version, use `main()` function in `app.py` passing the same CLI arguments to it (except the actual script name).

 ## Example